-- The church provides direction, encouragement through its leadership example, teaching; ask elders, teachers, ministers or experienced brethren.
+- The church provides direction and encouragement through leadership example, and teachings.
+We need to ask elders, teachers, ministers, or experienced brethren when in doubt.

 - The Holy Spirit leads us through the Word, through His influence in our conscience and the opportunities we encounter in our daily lives.

 - God does work all things for good and the Holy Spirit is God who works these things out in our daily lives.
-Spend time in prayer and meditation.
+Spend time in prayer and meditation to know His will.

 - Our judgment and experience used under God's influence helps us make wise and proper decisions.
 Use your best judgment and experience (parents, etc.).

-When we accept the Lordship of Jesus Christ in or lives through repentance and baptism, He directs us through His word, His Spirit, His church, our own conscience and judgment, in order to make decisions that will be in concert with His will and His plan for our lives.
+When we accept the Lordship of Jesus Christ in or lives through repentance and baptism, He directs us through His word, His Spirit, His church as well as our own conscience and judgment, in order to make decisions that will be in concert with His will and His plan for our lives.

 If we search for it, God will reveal His will for our lives in every area.
 He is pleased when we seek Him, and those who seek will find.

 - What indicators did Joseph see in his brothers that led him to feel he could reveal himself to them and how does this relate to our own repentance?

-- Outline the four things Joseph wanted from revealing his identity to his brothers.
-Which stands out to you as the most difficult and why?
+- Outline the four things Joseph wanted by revealing his identity to his brothers.
+Which stands out to you as the most difficult and why?y?

 - Read Genesis 45:16-20.
-How does Pharaoh recognize Joseph's family and offer them everything they need from his own belongings compare to God recognizing us through Jesus and accepting us into His kingdom with all our needs met?
+How does Pharaoh's recognition of Joseph's family and offer of everything they needed from his own belongings compare to God's recognition of us through Jesus and accepting us into His kingdom with all of our needs met?